TaitoUnited/wordpress-template/DEVELOPMENT.md

     taito db diff:stag test                 # Show diff between dev and test schemas taito db copy to:stag prod              # Copy prod database to stag

 Run `taito -h` to get detailed instructions for all commands.
 Run `taito COMMAND -h` to show command help (e.g `taito db -h`, `taito db import -h`).
-For troubleshooting run `taito --trouble`.
+For troubleshooting run `taito trouble`.
 See PROJECT.md for project specific conventions and documentation.

 > If you run into authorization errors, authenticate with the `taito auth:ENV` command.